dv-lse/fdi-patent-innovate/data/narrative.md

   autorotate: false
 :::

-In sum, the location decisions of multinationals reflect the complex and dynamic matching between the characteristics of the investing company (including its origin in the example discussed above) and the specificities of their host countries, regions and cities.
+In sum, the location decisions of multinationals reflect the complex matching between the characteristics of the investing company and the specificities of their host countries, regions and cities.

-Understanding the location strategies of multinationals is of paramount importance for policy-makers across the globe that aim to attract new investments to their jurisdictions in order to promote innovation, growth and employment.
+Understanding the location strategies of multinationals is of paramount importance for policy-makers across the globe who aim to attract new investments to their jurisdictions in order to promote innovation, growth and employment.

 But do host economies really benefit from foreign investment?